-The responsibility of a sub-advisor is to provide investment advisory services for the Funds, including providing investment analysis or investment recommendations, making investment decisions and carrying out portfolio transactions.
-The Manager pays the fees of the sub-advisors for performing their services out of management fees received by the Manager.
+The responsibility of the sub-advisors is to provide investment advisory services for the Funds, including providing investment analysis or investment recommendations, making investment decisions and carrying out portfolio transactions.
+The Manager pays the fees of the sub-advisors for performing its services out of management fees received by the Manager.